cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 `HaveTx` messages if the redundancy is too high.

-Once a `HaveTx` message is sent, sending further messages is blocked.
+Once a `HaveTx` message is sent, sending further `HaveTx` messages is blocked.
 It is unblocked by the redundancy control mechanism once it is triggered again.
 This will be discussed below, but overall the frequency of `HaveTx` messages should be aligned with the time it takes to send a message and adjust routing between peers.